coreylang/MockMeter/README.md

         source = 'Mx50'
         model = 'M650M3P511'
         ipaddress = None
+        devmode = True
         ```
 2. activate Python virtual environment
     1. skip if reusing shell from installation, otherwise
-    2. in a new shell at `NewProject`, enter `venv\scripts\activate`
+    2. in a new shell at `NewProject`, enter `venv\scripts\activate` or `pipenv shell`
 3. launch webserver
     1. at shell prompt enter `mock example.conf`
 4. modify static files
-    1. edit files at `NewProject/mockmeter/resources/Mx50/web_pages`
+    1. edit shared files at `NewProject/mockmeter/web_pages`
+    2. edit model files at `NewProject/mockmeter/web_pages/Mx50`
-    2. these will be under git source control with a remote at github
+    3. these will be under git source control with a remote at github
-    3. webserver does not neet to be restarted
+    4. web server does not need to be restarted
 5. test changes with browser
     1. point browser at `http://localhost:4249`
     2. test as necessary and ideally against other models as well

 #### Dynamic development with new cgi

-Pending
+Documentation pending

 #### Collection of cgi responses from additional models

-Pending
+Documentation pending

+#### Build image for firmware

+Documentation pending